niallos11/devops-blog/README.md

 ## User stories

 - As a site user I can login to a registered account so that access the comment and like functionality
+- As a Site Admin I can create, read, update  posts so that I can manage the blog content
+- As a Site Admin I can create draft posts so that I can finish writing the content later
+- As a Site Admin I can approve or disapprove comments s
+-
+- As a Site User & Admin I can view comments on an individual
+- As a Site User & Admin I can view the number of likes on each post

+- As a Site User I can register an account
 - As a site user I can logout of my registered account
-- As a Site Admin I can create, read, update and delete posts so that I can manage the blog content
-- As a Site Admin I can create draft posts so that I can finish writing the content later
-- As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
-- As a Site User & Admin I can view comments on an individual post so that I can read the replies to a post
-- As a Site User & Admin I can view the number of likes on each post so that I can see which is the most popular
 - As a Site User I can view a list of posts so that I can select one to read
 - As a Site User I can view a paginated list of posts so that easily select a post to view
 - As a Site User I can click on a post so that I can read the full text
-- As a Site User I can register an account so that I can add posts, comment and like existing posts
 - As a Site User I can leave comments on a post so that I can engage with other users
 - As a Site User I can like or unlike a post so that I can interact with the content
 - As a Site User I can login to my profile so that I can view all my previously created posts
-- As a site user I can filter the reviews so that I can view only specific reviews based on certain criteria
+- As a site user I can filter the reviews
-- As a site user I can edit my comments so that I can fix mistakes or add additional content
+- As a site user I can edit my comments to add additional content

 ## Testing